bio-raum/BarBeQuE/docs/usage.md

 ### `--taxon` [default=null]

 The default mode of this analysis is to run against the entire target database; use this option to focus on a specific [taxonomic sub group](https://www.ncbi.nlm.nih.gov/taxonomy) and get additional information/visualization.
+The argument must be a valid taxon identifier (such as: 'Chordata' or 'Mammalia') at one of the following taxonomic levels:

+- superkingdom
+- phylum
+- class
+- order
+- family
+- genus
+- species

-The argument must be a valid taxon identifier (such as: 'Chordata' or 'Mammalia').
-For the moment, the pipeline cannot validate your taxon argument and we found that some combinations of databases and perfectly valid taxon arguments will nevertheless crash CRABS.
+For the moment, the pipeline cannot validate your taxon argument and will either crash or return empty results when an incomatible/incorrect taxon is provided.

 ### `--crabs_insilicopcr_options` [ default = null ]